Skip to content

 Summary

-Content adaptive brightness in Windows 11 automatically changes your screen’s brightness and contrast depending on what you’re viewing, helping save battery and improve your viewing experience.
+Content adaptive brightness in Windows 11 automatically adjusts your screen’s brightness and contrast based on what you’re viewing, helping save battery and improve your viewing experience.

 How do I turn off content adaptive brightness control in 🪟 Windows 11?